zhuscat/note-of-it-project-management/project-integration-management.md

 项目章程是用来正式确认项目存在并明确项目目标和项目管理的一种文件。

+**What is a project charter?
+Discuss the inputs that can aid the development of a project charter.**

+A project charter is a document that formally recognizes the existence of a project and provides direction on the project’s objectives and management.
+It authorizes the project manager to use organizational resources to complete the project.
+Ideally, the project manager provides a major role in developing the project charter.

+The following inputs are helpful in developing a project charter:

+* A project statement of work
+* A business case
+* Agreements
+* Enterprise environmental factors
+* Organizational process assets

 # Developing a Project Management Plan

 1. A project management plan is a document used to coordinate all project planning documents and help guide a project’s execution and control